bigskysoftware/htmx/www/content/extensions/response-targets.md

   is set and target exists.
 It is not extracting target's value from the header but trusts it was set by HTMX core logic.

+* Normally, a single asterisk character (`*`) placed at the end of an attribute name can be used as an optional wildcard to create target for multiple status codes (e.g. `hx-target-5*` will match any code starting with the number `5`).
+You can change that behavior by setting a configuration flag `htmx.config.responseTargetWildcard` to a string which will substitute each digit that cannot be found (effectively padding the `hx-target-…` attribute name).
+See the 'Wildcard resolution' section below for more details.

 * Normally, any target which is already established by HTMX built-in functions or extensions called before will be overwritten if a matching `hx-target-…` tag is found.
 You may change it by using a configuration flag